Socialist Party (Ireland): History

+After its expulsion from Labour, they formed Militant Labour, which became the Socialist Party in 1996.

 Foundation and Split from the Labour Party

+Militant Tendency in Ireland began in 1969 when Paul Jones, an Irish student who had joined Militant in Britain while he was a student in London, returned to Derry and began organising there, and also held meetings in Dublin.
+Peter Hadden, had similarly joined Militant when attending Sussex University in England and upon returning to Northern Ireland in 1971, began organising Militant there.
+The group grew on both sides of the border and practiced entrism in both the Northern Ireland Labour Party and the Labour Party in the Republic of Ireland.
+In 1977, they were expelled from the NILP and formed the Labour and Trade Union Group to contest elections in the north.

-The party was founded in 1972 as a tendency within the Labour Party, grouped around the newsletter Militant Irish Monthly.
+The party was formally founded in the south in 1972 as a tendency within the Irish Labour Party, grouped around the newsletter Militant Irish Monthly.
 The tendency organised within the Labour Party throughout the 1970s and 1980s, attempting to win the party towards socialism, and briefly controlled Labour Youth from 1983 to 1986.
 People associated with it include Dermot Connolly, Clare Daly, Finn Geaney, Joe Higgins and John Throne.
 In the late 1980s, a number of known members were expelled from Labour.
 In 1989 they established an independent party, adopting the title Militant Labour—also used by other sections of the Committee for a Workers' International at the time.
 In 1996 the party merged fully with the Labour and Trade Union Group of Northern Ireland and changed its name to the Socialist Party.
-The Socialist Party has been built some electoral support in the Republic of Ireland.
+The Socialist Party has built some electoral support in the Republic of Ireland.
 It found it harder to gain an electoral foothold in Northern Ireland, but it has maintained a minor presence in the trade union movement there, as well as a youth wing.